Timtek-Systems/GTD.Integra85.Firmware/ReadMe.md

 and deceleration. `Motor` also keeps track of the current step position and enforces limits of travel on the motors.

-Derived from `Motor` is `BacklashCompensatingMotor` which performs backlash compensation when moving in the out direction.
-All moves therefore finish in the inward direction.
-This class is used only for the focuser motor.
+Derived from `Motor` is `BacklashCompensatingMotor` which performs backlash compensation by adding the backlash amount whenever the motor direction changes.
+This process is hidden from the client.
+Thus, if backlash is measured to be 100 steps, the last move was outwards and the client requests a move inwards of 1000 steps, then the reported position will decrease by 1000 but the motor will actually move 1,100 steps.

 ### Acceleration